-The vast majority of personal injury cases are usually settled out of court.
-Even though it is unlikely that your case will go to trial, it is good to know your options at any given time.
 Sometimes settling might not be in your best interest.
 Your personal injury attorney should be able to advise you on the right thing to do after analyzing your case.
-That is why you should hire an attorney with vast experience so that you know your options when involved in a personal injury case.
-You could be asking yourself a lot of questions, such as, “I just got rear-ended.
-Should I get a Personal Injury Lawyer?”
-Before you can decide to settle or go to trial, you should know when to go for each of the two options.
+That is why you should hire an attorney with vast experience so that you know your options.

 It can be a complicated decision to settle or go to trial.
 You must take several factors into consideration.
 The most important question you’ll have to answer is how much is the case worth?
 Once you’ve determined the worth of the case, you can weigh the options of either going to trial or settling on what has been offered.

 You’ve probably never gone through a trial before and you will not know what to expect from the process.
 A trial can be extremely stressful for both parties involved.
-You could be subjected to cross-examination which can be an intense experience.
+You could be subjected to cross-examination, which can be an intense experience.
 The weeks before the trial can also be expensive and labor-intensive for the plaintiff and the attorney.

 Trials Can Take Years

-Trials are not Private
+Trials Are Not Private

+If you reach a settlement, the terms of the agreement are private, which means they are not made available to the public.
+But, this is not the case with trial records.
 You can forget about privacy the moment the case goes to trial.
 It is very rare for the judge to order for all records to be sealed.
 All the witness testimonies and anything else that could make you look bad will be available for the public to scrutinize.